dominicus75/fig-standards/accepted/PSR-3-logger-interface.md

  * Az üzenetnek szövegnek KELL lennie, vagy olyan objektumnak, amely
  * implementálja a __toString() mágikus metódust.
  *
- * The message MAY contain placeholders in the form: {foo} where foo
+ * Az üzenet szövegében LEHET helyőrzőket elhelyezni, a következő formában: {foo} ahol foo
- * will be replaced by the context data in key "foo".
+ * ki lesz cserélve a kontextus tömb "foo" indexű elemével.
  *
  * A kontextus tömb tartalmazhat tetszőleges adatot, the only assumption that
  * can be made by implementors is that if an Exception instance is given